 1st Semester Credits Standard Course Options

 BUS 111 Principles of Supervision I 3

 MEN 102 Mental Health Skill Training II 3 HMS 227, MEN 198

 PSY 126 Psychology for Business and Industry 3

 Total Credits 9

 2nd Semester Credits Standard Course Options

-2nd Semester BUS 200 Principles of Management Credits 3 Standard Course Options BUS 201

-•

 BUS 200 Principles of Management 3 BUS 201

-BUS 200 Principles of Management MEN 190 Coordinated Practice 3 3 BUS 201 See Notes 1, 4 and 5.
+MEN 190 Coordinated Practice 3 See Notes 1, 4 and 5.
 MEN 290

+MEN 196 On-Site Training 3 See Notes 1, 4 and 5.
+MEN 296

+Total Credits 9

+Total Credits For Program 18
-1. MEN 102 must be successfully completed before enrolling in MEN 190 and MEN 196 or MEN 290 and MEN 296

-- 2. Students entering the public or private sectors of human services will be subjected to criminal background and sex offender registry checks and a TB screening as a condition of their placement in a training/practicum site.
+- 1. MEN 102 must be successfully completed before enrolling in MEN 190 and MEN 196 or MEN 290 and MEN 296. - 2.
+Students entering the public or private sectors of human services will be subjected to criminal background and sex offender registry checks and a TB screening as a condition of their placement in a training/practicum site.
 Student will be expected to cover any costs incurred for these procedures.
-This may also be required as a condition of employment. - 3.
+This may also be required as a condition of complement. - 3.
 Students who are convicted felons or are on the sex offender registry in any state will not be able to secure internship sites.
 This will prevent them from completing requirements for the Human Services degrees and certificates. - 4.
 All students who plan to pursue a degree or certification in Human Services are required to complete a 100 hour internship.
 Students will secure their own internship sites prior to the start of their MEN 190 and MEN 196 classes or their MEN 290 and MEN 296 classes.
-All internships must be approved by the Human Services and Mantal Health Program chair Mental Health Program chair. - 5.
+All internships must be approved by the Human Services and Mental Health Program chair. - 5.
 Students who are 18 years of age or younger will not be able to secure an internship.
 Should students be unable to secure an internship, they will be unable to complete the requirements of the Human Services degree and therefore be unable to graduate.